mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 tegrity is good, but there may be quirks in some internal systems.
 Spinward Salvage has been in the business of constructing such ships to order for over 50 years.

-The powerplant is a fusion plant which powers all systems in the complex, making the operation independent of Efate’s power grid.
+The powerplant is a fusion plant which powers all systems in the complex, making the operation independent of Efate's power grid.
 Communications systems housed in the same building provide Advanced level sensors throughout most of the Efate system, providing the company with a secure means of communicating with their ships in-system.

 Because of the non-existent law level on Efate, there are extensive security measures in place to prevent unwel- come visitors to the site.
 The entire compound is fenced with barbed wire, security cameras and security drones who will use stunners to incapacitate intruders.
-In addition, armed guards conduct regular patrols in two air/rafts and two ATV’s.
+In addition, armed guards conduct regular patrols in two air/rafts and two ATV's.
 The guards are armed with assault rifles and stunners, and have flak jackets.
 The ATVs and air/rafts are also armed, with light machine guns.
 At any time there are two patrols each of four guards operating, 24 hours per day.